cristibaluta/Jirassic/README.md

 - view finished tasks on iPhone in the scrum meetings

 # Compile
-Before compiling for the first time you need to setup the database and credentials.
-The app uses Parse as a datastore.
+Before compiling for the first time you need to setup the Parse database and credentials.
 - Create a project at http://parse.com
 - Get the keys from Parse and create a new file at External/Parse/ParseCredentials.swift and add this lines and fill them:

 	let parseApplicationId = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

 	let parseClientId = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"